 Salads and lettuces are some of the easiest crops to grow on an allotment, and also one of the freshest tasting.
-The crunch of a homegrown lettuce genuinely beats the shop bought alternatives hands down.
+The crunch of homegrown lettuce genuinely beats the shop-bought alternatives hands down.

 Here are 5 different techniques I’ve used to successfully grow tasty salad and lettuce crops.